Towards a Combinatorial Understanding of Lattice Path Asymptotics: Bounds for lattice path models in the quarter plane

 \section{Bounds for lattice path models in the quarter plane}

 As we have already noted in the introduction, the exact enumeration of quarter plane models has been well explored recently.
-In the case of small steps, Bousquet-M\'elou and Mishna identified 79 non-isomorphic, non-trivial models~\cite{BoMi10}.
-Furthermore, they provided expressions for the generating functions as diagonals of rational functions.
-Bostan and Kauers~\cite{BoKa09} provided asymptotic expressions in the cases when the model satisfies a linear differential equation.
+In the case of small steps, Bousquet-M\'elou and Mishna identified 79 non-isomorphic, nontrivial small step models~\cite{BoMi10}.
+The associated generating functions are known to be D-finite\footnote{The generating functions satisfy linear differential equations with polynomial coefficients.} for 23 of these models.
+After algebraic, the D-finite models are easiest to enumerate asymptotically, and several approaches for this have been successful~\cite{BoKa09, MeMi16, MeWi16, BoChHoKaPe16}.

-Most recently, Fayolle and Raschel have determined expressions for the dominant singularities of the generating functions of 74 models.
+The non-D-finite models have been more elusive.
+Fayolle and Raschel have determined expressions for the growth constant for 74 models~\cite{FaRa12}.
 We summarize their formulas in Section~\ref{sec:smallsteps}.
-The remaining five models are treated using the iterative kernel method~\cite{MeMi13}.
+Melczer and Mishna determined formulas for the the remaining five models~\cite{MeMi14a}, and also for highly symmetric models of arbitrary dimension~\cite{MeMi16}.